MoonSHRD/Token-Factory/README.md

 What is the deal dialog?
 The Deal Diaolog is a standart functional for making a deal in MoonShard platform.
 On this stage we will use it for standartization of **sponsorship offer**

+In the future would be possible to make any kind of deals with any user and escrow functional, but let's start from small parts.

 ## Deal Dialog scenario (and pitfalls)